Next trek: 7th – 12th August 2022,

-For information, nomination, and completion of the other admin required before arrival please contact the respective POC:
+For information, nomination, and completion of the other admin required before arrival please contact the Person of Contact:

-If you’re interested in attending you need to read the following forms (will download as Word files)
+If you are interested in attending you need to look at the following forms.

-1. Trojan’s Trek August 2021 for male and female participants will be conducted in the vicinity of Millmerran, Queensland from 1st to 6 th August 2021.
-The trek will cater for up to 12-15 ex-service or serving personnel of each gender identified as individuals who will benefit from the experience.
+Trojan’s Trek August 2022 will be conducted in the vicinity of Millmeran, Queensland from 7 to 12 August 2022.
+The trek will cater for up to 12 to 15 ex-service or serving personnel and emergency services of each gender identified as individuals who will benefit from the experience.